 With that said, though, the individuals who are placed on a team matter.
 In an HBR article, Gratton and Erickson noted that the “greater the proportion of experts a team had, the more likely it was to disintegrate into nonproductive conflict or stalemate.”
 These kinds of teams are not teams.
 They are groups of individuals coming together under the façade of working as a team.
 They’re still a group of individuals.

 Yet, most individuals in team formation want to do what they’re supposed to do.
 The intent is usually good.
 The missing link is that what the team is supposed to do gets lost in translation.
 It’s assumed that they just know what to do, which is why our leadership development program is so popular as it provides actionable advice to develop accountable leaders and teams.
 Accountability training for leaders provides a positive return on investment as it builds accountability and trust throughout the organization.

 Hopefully, your company isn’t full of one crisis after another.
 If it is, then celebrating the individual might be your default solution.
 But for most companies, the continual journey is around improvements, innovation, and problem-solving.
 With that said, we can see the relevance with accountability in a team environment.
 Lack of accountability spreads quickly through the organization, limits productivity, kills morale, and destroys trust.

 The missing link is that this 'team' of individuals needs to know what they, as a collective whole, are accountable for accomplishing.
-Personal accountability doesn't always translate to an accountable team.
+Personal accountability doesn't always translate to a accountability in a team.
 As a leader, it’s your job to provide them with a definition of what it is you’re holding them accountable for doing and increase your communication to increase accountability.
 Consider implementing skip-level meetings to bridge the gaps between levels of management, start with our best skip level meeting questions.